ralscha/parcel-plugin-compress/README.md

 ## Usage

-By default, this plugin doesn't require any extra confiuguration to get started.
+By default, this plugin doesn't require any extra configuration to get started.
 If, however, you'd like to be more targeted in how this plugin is applied, you can configure the plugin as needed.

 To configure, add a file called `.compressrc` in your project's root folder, or add a key in your `package.json` called `compress`.
 The available options are below, with the defaults.